ggonnella/textformats/manuals/TF-Spec_tests.md

 # Testing a specification

-Specification test data are examples of textual representations and/or data values which are valid and invalid according to the datatype definitions of a specification.
+Specification test data are examples of string representations and/or data values which are valid and invalid according to the datatype definitions of a specification.